 If you’re feeling a little more adventurous – and would like to embark on a DIY project AND make something completely new – then here are 10 ways to upcycle old photo frames:

 10 Ways to Upcycle Old Photo Frames

 The Wire Photo Frame

-If you’re hoping to still display keepsakes and memoirs but in a shabby chic fashion, look no further.
-This wire frame display not only looks great but is super easy to make.
+If you’re hoping to display keepsakes and memoirs but in a shabby chic fashion, look no further.
+This wireframe display not only looks great but is super easy to make.
 Thanks to the rustic style you may not even need to repaint it.

 Simply remove the back of the photo frame and replace it with wire netting (another material most people have laying around their sheds and gardens).
-This can be affixed using a stapler.
+It can be affixed using a stapler.